serhii-yatskovskyi/artifact-mirror/README.md

 </settings>
 ```

-> **Attention!** The mirror must be configured using the HTTP protocol, not HTTPS, while the CodeArtifact repository URL
+> **Attention!** The mirror connection must rely on HTTP protocol, not HTTPS, while the CodeArtifact repository URL in
-> should remain HTTPS.
+> the `pom.xml` should remain HTTPS.

 The value of `<artifact-gateway-ip>` depends on the network architecture you plan to use.
 There are at least three
 possible solutions illustrated in the picture below.
 In the **first** and **third** solutions, it is assumed that the